ra559/cis106/_labs/lab6.md

             └── book.pdf (this is a file not a directory)
 ```
 **Problem 4:**<br>
 Clear your terminal. in the `lab6` directory, create the following directory structure.
 Display a tree of the directory once you have created.
-Your directory tree must look exactly like mine.
-Take a screenshot:
+Your directory tree must look exactly like mine. **Take a screenshot**:
 ```
 Research/
 ├── books